tinacms/tina.io/content/guides/gatsby/git/create-new-files.md

 ### Creating Content

-With the plugin in place, **open TinaCMS and click the menu button** in the top-left corner.
+With the plugin in place, navigate to the page where you added the `content-creator` plugin, **open TinaCMS and click the menu button** in the top-left corner.
 The menu panel will slide into view with the button at the top.

 Click the "Create Post" button and a modal will pop up.
 Enter the path to a new file relative to your repository root (e.g. `content/blog/my-new-post.md`) and then click "create".
-A moment later the new post will be added to your Blog Index.
+A moment later the new post will be added where you specified in the `content-creator` definition.